Internal link building is the most powerful SEO tactic you are not using.

 Scroll down and you should see a list of organic search keywords for that page.

-Copy the comma-separated list (on the right) into the “primary keywords” column in your Google Sheet.
+Copy the comma-separated list into the ‘primary keywords’ column in your Google Sheet.

 Rinse and repeat for the rest of the URLs on your list.

 Step #2 – Find The LSI Keywords For Your Primary Keywords